 |Penalty APR||Late Fee||Returned Payment Fee|

-There’s no annual fee for the first year, but after that you’ll need to pay $95 for this card.
-As mentioned above, you can offset that fee with as little as $679 in spending, depending on how you earn and redeem miles.
+There’s no annual fee for the first year, but after that you’ll need to pay for this card.

 The other terms and fees are pretty straightforward as well.
 There’s no foreign transaction fee to pay, making this a good option to bring with you outside the country.
 Most travel credit cards like this have no transaction fee, along with some other cards.
 All Discover and Capital One cards have no foreign transaction fee.

 Use the Explorer card to get at least 7X miles per dollar on tickets purchased from United, including the minimum of 5X miles you’ll get for being a United Basic MileagePlus member.
 If you can raise your member status this card will become even more profitable.
 You can potentially get an equivalent of 2% cash back for non-United purchases, but you may be able to get more than that with a different reward credit card.